Implement column mapping in your SaaS

 • Customer A sends Product Name; Customer B uses Item Title

-• Date fields appear as MM/DD/YYYY, YYYY-MM-DD, or even DD-MM-YYYY
+• Date formats vary: MM/DD/YYYY, YYYY-MM-DD, or DD-MM-YYYY

 • Optional fields like Tags, Discount, or SKU are missing or renamed